mseemann/angular2-mdl/README.md

 - Textfields (multiline, expandable)

 This package no longer supports the deprecated forms APIs.
 You have to use the FormsModule in you app module.
 For example:

-**If you are still on RC6 you can use the angular2-mdl version 1.5.1.**
-**If you are still on RC5 you can use the angular2-mdl version 1.4.6.**

 ```JavaScript
 import { FormsModule } from '@angular/forms';